 Water flow-rate calculator

-By using a simple height measurement, NotchFlow can calculate the flow of water over a specially crafted V-Notch weir, and through WHO recommendations estimate the number of people that the flow could support.
+By using a simple time measurement, BucketFlow can calculate the flow of water into a fixed size container, and through WHO recommendations estimate the number of people that the flow could support.

-The program is easy to use and contains all the information required to guide the user in the field in how to construct the required weir, full details on how the calculations are performed and references to external material that further expands on measuring flow-rates and the health aspects of potable water usage.
+The program is easy to use and contains all the information on how the calculations are performed and references to external material that further expands on measuring flow-rates and the health aspects of potable water usage.

-Here is a selection of some of the screens from NotchFlow:
+Here is a selection of some of the screens from BucketFlow:

-The Calculations screen shows a flow rate and supported population being calculated from a measured height value.
-But NotchFlow supports three variations of this calculation:
+The Calculations screen shows a flow rate and supported population being calculated from a time value.
+But BucketFlow supports three variations of this calculation:

 The Information screen provides extended details on several areas: